MONDAY, JULY 18 |

 4:00 pm to 5:00 pm OENOLOGY |

 Canadian Cabernet Franc Tasting.
-Room STH215 (Limited places please pre-book) Session chair: Eugene Mlynczyk, Arterra Wines, Canada.
-Panelists: Brian Schmidt (Vineland Estates, Ontario, Canada), Jennifer Huether (Gargoyle Wine Club, Canada), Wes Pearson (AWRI, Australia) and Jason James (Black Sage Vineyard, British Columbia). |
+Room STH215 (Limited places please pre-book) Session Chair: Eugene Mlynczyk, Arterra Wines, Canada.
+Panelists: Brian Schmidt (Vineland Estates, Ontario, Canada), Jennifer Huether MS, Wes Pearson (AWRI, Australia) and Jason James (Black Sage Vineyard, British Columbia). |

 9:00 am to 10:15 am SCIENCE COMMUNICATION |